swaggyP36000/TrollStore-IPAs/README.md

 ## Announcements

+**(18-08-24)** The repository is currently undergoing a continuous update which may cause issues when downloading applications.
+I apologize in advance for any inconvenience and appreciate your patience!

+---

 **(03-06-24)** GitHub sent out a **[DMCA Notic](https://pastebin.com/5WSaCfVL)[e](https://mega.nz/folder/Uv8CHBSA#xHsMwyLKaYyVvMdk-FdoNw)** on modded YouTube apps hosted on the library; They have all been removed accordingly. *Update: All YouTube IPAs have been removed to stay ahead of any future DMCAs*

 ---